railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 Using a Preconfigured Chart of Accounts
 ---------------------------------------

 The software allows you to select a default chart of accounts from a huge list of predefined charts.
-To install the chart of accounts as well as the tax definitions for your own country (in most cases), select the chart corresponding to your country from the menu :menuselection:`Settings --> Configuration --> Accounting`.
+To install the chart of accounts as well as the tax definitions for your own country (in most cases), select the chart corresponding to your country from the menu :menuselection:`Settings --> Configuration --> Invoicing`.
-Then click on ``Install more chart templates.``
 The ``Configurable Account Chart Template`` offers a default (but limited) set of accounts which can be used as a basic chart in any country.
 The list also includes a lot of localised charts of accounts.

 .. figure::  images/account_chart.png